LiorSinai/NonogramSolverCpp/README.md

 ### Build with Visual Studio Code

-1. In Developer Command Prompt for VS run `.` to open Visual Studio Code.
+1. In Developer Command Prompt for VS run `code` to open Visual Studio Code.
 2. Confirm the Microsoft C++ tool (MSVC) is working by typing `cl` in the command prompt.
 3. Run build task: Ctrl + Shift + B
 4. Run with: `NonogramSolver.exe` in the cmd.
 For example `NonogramSolver --solve --filepath puzzles/lost.txt`.